grumpper/sample-fargate-webapp/README.md

 ## How-To Deploy Manually

 1. `cd infrastructure`
-2. Create the necessary `.tfbackend` and `.tfvars` files
+2. Assume role with sufficient permissions
-3. Assume role with sufficient permissions
+3. Adjust the `tfbackend` and `tfvars` files to work for you (i.e. change the bucket name)
-4. `terraform init && terraform apply`
+4. `terraform init -backend-config=s3.tfbackend && terraform apply`